miceli583/Robotic-Path-Planner-for-a-2D-Sphere-World/README.md

-The control paramter for the planner can be generated in 1 of 3 ways: using a potential based planner, using a navigation function, or using a CLF-CBF fomrulation
+The control paramter for the planner can be generated in 1 of 3 ways: using a potential based planner, using a navigation function, or using a CLF-CBF formulation

 The simulation results are contained in the file "output.pdf" Note, the CLF-CBF formulation requires a Quadratic Programming solver.